ibm-satellite/academy-labs/handbook.md

 NOTE: You can not access OpenShift console until you perform necessary labs during the session

-As mentioned above, please use the links below to complete pre-reqs
+As mentioned above, please use the links below to complete the pre-reqs
 <https://techzone.ibm.com/collection/cloud-platform-tech-academy-satellite>

 > **Support:** If you have any questions or need help during the pre-work, please post them in the [slack channel](https://ibm-cloudplatform.slack.com/archives/C03NE5ASPAM)